Matthew-Hurrell/viva-la-nacho/README.md

 #### Post Recipe Form Validation

 The recipe form user input is validated using javascript.
 A javascript event listener is used on the submit button to check all of the input fields for incorrect input.
-If any of the fields fail the tests the form is prevented from being submitted using the javascript prevent default function and a pop-up notification is displayed to the user which provides details of the field that failed and the error that occurred.
+If any of the fields fail the tests, the form is prevented from being submitted using the javascript prevent default function.
+A pop-up notification is then displayed to the user that provides details of the field that failed and the error that occurred.
 The user then has the opportunity to rectify the error and submit the form again.
-The form will only submit to the database when all the fields pass the tests.
-This helps to prevent failed database submissions.
+The form will only successfully submit to the database when all the fields pass the tests.
+This validation helps to prevent failed database submissions.
 Tests include checking for whitespace and also empty fields.
 There are also tests for the number fields to check that the user value isn't above a certain value.
 The summernote fields were slightly harder to validate as empty user input could still show HTML tags, which would pass the javascript test even with no user input.
 So to effectively validate these fields the strip HTML javascript function was created to remove HTML tags from the fields before testing.
 Checkboxes were also tested for any checked checkboxes by using the :checked selector and the javascript length function to check that the length of checked checkboxes was over 1.

 ![Recipe Form Validation](readme/assets/images/post-recipe-validation.png)